djoleglc/StatisticalArbitrage/README.md

 - Joshua Voelkel: joshua.voelkel@epfl.ch

 ## Retrieve Data
-- `RetrieveData.ipynb`: file containing functions to obtain call option prices using Heston model via Fast Fourier Transform.
+- `RetrieveData.ipynb`: notebook where it is possible to see an example of data retrieving using the utils implemented